 15 "Harrelson: The Hawk Flies High With Boston," Los Angeles Times, May 30, 1968.

-16 Harrelson won AL Player of the Year and came in third in the MVP race behind McLain and Bill Freehan of Detroit, garnering .37 shares of the vote.
+16 Harrelson won AL Player of the Year and came in third in the MVP race behind McLain and Bill Freehan of Detroit.
 He also made his only All-Star appearance in a game that seemed typical of the year--a 1-0 pitchers' duel in favor of the National League.

 17 Bob Addie, "The Lavender Hawk;", Washington Post, Feb.
 27,1969.